 Confidentiality of the Rankings Process

 Rankings must remain confidential.
 To maintain the integrity of the Ranking Process it is imperative that no discussions take place with candidates regarding ranking decisions and that no offers are made directly to candidates before receiving confirmation from the Brock University Co-op Programs Office regarding the status of the rankings.
 Students have been informed that they must not accept offers before the rankings process is complete.

 What is the Ranking Process?

 - The Ranking Recruitment Process is only used for the recruitment of Brock Accounting Co-op students looking for a January work term.
-For all other work terms, we follow an on-going continuous placement model: Post…Interview…Hire
+For all other work terms, we follow an on-going continuous hiring model: Post…Interview…Hire following your own timeline.

 - By utilizing ranking input from both employers and students, the Ranking Process is designed to quickly and efficiently maximize employer / student matches.

 Participating employers should be aware of the opportunities to receive funding assistance for hiring Brock Co-op students.
 Complete program details can be found here.